Stephen Cottrell: Views

 He is a member of the Society of Catholic Priests (SCP), and a member of Affirming Catholicism.
 In December 2014, he was selected as president of the movement, taking up the appointment at the start of 2015.

 In 2007, Cottrell publicly opposed the renewal of Britain's Trident missile systems.
 The same year, his support for church celebrations of same-sex relationships was widely reported.
 In 2017, while serving as Bishop of Chelmsford, Cottrell said "Whether you believe there should be same sex marriage or the blessing of same sex unions or whether you do not, you are still a faithful Anglican...We need to find ways of living with this diversity, not being torn apart by it."
 He also stated that "there is no reason why prayers of thanksgiving for these [same-sex] relationships – perhaps a Eucharist – cannot be offered."

-In August 2021, Cottrell was criticised for suggesting, in an article for the Daily Telegraph, that Welsh and Scottish sports teams should sing "God Save the Queen" along with the English team in all-British matches, saying that it would help to support the union.
-His idea met with angry responses on social media in Wales and Scotland.
+In August 2021, Cottrell suggested, in an article for the Daily Telegraph, that Welsh and Scottish sports teams could sing "God Save the Queen" along with the English team in all-British matches, saying that it would help to support the union.
+His idea met with angry responses by some social media users in Wales and Scotland.

+At the General Synod 2023, in his Presidential Address on 7 July, Cottrell acknowledged that some individuals feel distress when addressing God as 'Father', for a variety of reasons.
+His remarks have attracted both support and criticism.

 Personal life

-Stephen Cottrell is married to Rebecca and they have three children.
+Cottrell and his wife Rebecca have three children.

-He is also a patron of the charity Antibiotic Research UK.
+He is a patron of the charity Antibiotic Research UK.
+The archbishops of Canterbury and York are presidents of the National Churches Trust.